 Robin Blaze is now established in the front rank of interpreters of Purcell, Bach and Handel, and his career has taken him to concert halls and festivals in Europe, North and South America, Japan and Australia.
 His opera engagements have included Athamas Semele at Covent Garden; Didymus Theodora for Glyndebourne Festival Opera; Arsamenes Xerxes, Oberon A Midsummer Night’s Dream and Hamor Jephtha for English National Opera; and Bertarido Rodelinda at the Göttingen Handel Festival.

 He has worked with many distinguished conductors in the early music field: Harry Christophers, Emmanuelle Haïm, Philippe Herreweghe, Christopher Hogwood, Ton Koopman, Paul Goodwin, Gustav Leonhardt, Robert King, Nicholas Kraemer, Sir Charles Mackerras, Trevor Pinnock and Sir John Eliot Gardiner.
 His work with Masaaki Suzuki and the Bach Collegium Japan has been particularly praised by critics: the two latest CD releases, Bach’s B Minor Mass and the three solo countertenor cantatas, have been described as “heart-stopping” in Gramophone.

-Highlights this season include Umana fragilitá Il ritorno d’Ulisse in patria for The Grange Festival, performances of Purcell’s The Fairy Queen with the Handel and Haydn Society in Boston and at the Tanglewood Festival, Purcell Odes at the Berlioz Festival with The King’s Consort, Bach’s B Minor Mass with The Bach Choir, Handel’s Messiah with the Royal Liverpool Philharmonic Orchestra, Bach’s Christmas Oratorio with the Copenhagen Philharmonic Orchestra, Bach Masses with the Dunedin Consort, performances of Bach Cantatas and Pergolesi’s Salve Regina with Florilegium at Wigmore Hall, a recital with world-renowned lutenist Elizabeth Kenny at Carnegie Hall, and Robin also continues his collaboration with the BCJ with concerts in Japan.
+Recent and future highlights include Umana fragilitá Il ritorno d’Ulisse in patria for The Grange Festival, performances of Purcell’s The Fairy Queen with the Handel and Haydn Society in Boston and at the Tanglewood Festival, Purcell Odes at the Berlioz Festival with The King’s Consort, Bach’s B Minor Mass with The Bach Choir, Handel’s Messiah with the Royal Liverpool Philharmonic Orchestra, Bach’s Christmas Oratorio with the Copenhagen Philharmonic Orchestra, Bach Masses with the Dunedin Consort, performances of Bach Cantatas and Pergolesi’s Salve Regina with Florilegium at Wigmore Hall, a recital with world-renowned lutenist Elizabeth Kenny at Carnegie Hall, and Robin also continues his collaboration with the BCJ with concerts in Japan and in Europe.